Skip to content

 There are various biodegradability tests that are suitable for plastics that mimic the common environments plastic waste ends up in, such as landfills and composting.
 However, since about 80% of plastics go to landfills, these tests are very common.

-Landfill Environments
+Anaerobic Environments

-The environment of a landfill is anaerobic, so there is no oxygen present.
+Some environments, such as anaerobic digestors and landfills are anaerobic, so there is no oxygen present.
 This makes biodegradability testing a bit different in regards to the test measurement.
 Specialty tests include:

 ASTM D5511